 Employers may provide their employees with grants and subsidies up to EUR 1,500 between 1 March and 31 December 2020.
-Such grants and subsidies need to be provided in addition to the salary owned in any case and need to be recorded in the payroll account.
+Such grants and subsidies need to be provided in addition to the salary owed in any case and need to be recorded in the payroll account.
 Since the coronavirus crisis affects the entire society, it is assumed that there is a reason justifying the grand or subsidy within the meaning of the wage tax guidelines.
 Contributions by the employer to short time working allowances are not covered by this tax exemption.

-DR. STEPHAN BEHNES Partner
+DR. STEPHAN BEHNES Partner T +49 69 299 08 262

-DR. ASTRID RUPPELT Counsel
+DR. ASTRID RUPPELT Counsel T +49 69 299 08 239

-Tax Reliefs (II)
+Tax Reliefs (II) (Status: 28 May 2020)

+Other Taxes

+Subsidies for short-time working compensation

+Employer contributions to short-time work compensation and seasonal short-time work compensation for wage payment periods beginning after February 29 2020 and ending before January 1 2021 are tax-exempt up to 80% of gross salary in accordance with the social security treatment.
+They must be included in the progression proviso.

-[Cont.]
-Which tax reliefs are available in Germany?
-Investment tax law Passive breaches of limits for investment funds or special investment funds between 1 March and 30 April 2020 do not in principle constitute a breach of the investment regulations.
-[Update: 29 April 2020] Other Taxes Generally, the measures described above are only applicable for income tax, corporate income tax, trade tax and VAT.
+Investment tax law

+Passive breaches of limits for investment funds or special investment funds between 1 March and 30 April 2020 do not in principle constitute a breach of the investment regulations.

+Generally, the measures described above are only applicable for income tax, corporate income tax, trade tax and VAT.

 However, some German Federal States have already announced to offer further tax reliefs, e.g. with respect to real estate transfer tax, inheritance or gift tax.
 Whether a certain tax relief is available needs to be checked with respect to the relevant German Federal State.
-The coalition committee has agreed to reduce VAT on gastronomy to 7% for one year from 1 July 2020.

 In addition the Federal Customs Authority (Bundeszollverwaltung) and the German Federal Tax Office (Bundeszentralamt für Steuern) has been instructed to apply the above tax reliefs accordingly (details of application are currently still open).

+VAT for the catering trade will be reduced to 7% for one year from 1 July 2020.
+Beverages are excluded from this.

+In the German Reorganization and Transformation Act, deadlines were temporarily extended.
+These extensions of deadlines are now reflected in the Reorganisation Tax Act for the tax retroactive periods regulated in § 9 and § 20 of the Reorganisation Tax Act in order to ensure that the deadlines run in parallel.
+These periods are now twelve months instead of eight.

-How can I apply for the reliefs?
-The tax reliefs must generally be applied for.
-The tax offices will not act automatically.
-The German Federal States have provided various application forms for download on their homepages.
+How can I apply for the reliefs?The tax reliefs must generally be applied for.
+The tax offices will not act automatically.The German Federal States have provided various application forms for download on their homepages.
 Applications need to be filed with the competent tax office or the municipality (with respect to trade tax).
-Promotion of aid for people affected by the Corona crisis The German Ministry of Finance favors support measures that are intended to benefit those affected by the Corona crisis.
-These include: - Simplified verification of donations - No change in the articles of association necessary for fundraising campaigns - Deduction of operating expenses possible for sponsoring and contributions to business partners - Tax exemption for waiver of salary and supervisory board remuneration If a tax privileged corporation makes personnel, premises, material resources or other services available to, for example, hospitals against payment, such payment can be allocated to the special-purpose operation (Zweckbetrieb) for income and VAT purposes.

-DR. STEPHAN BEHNES Partner
+DR. STEPHAN BEHNES Partner T +49 69 299 08 262

-DR. ASTRID RUPPELT Counsel
+DR. ASTRID RUPPELT Counsel T +49 69 299 08 239